Worst Words of 2013

 Honourable mention went to a real estate agent discussing the commission for a property: ‘There’s room to sharpen the pencil.’

-An office worker carries a box of items from their desk
+A recently fired office worker holds a box full of belongings from their desk.